Xcelerate Nike Oregon Girls Lacrosse Camp at Oregon State University

 A detailed camper registration packet containing check-in location, health/release forms, emergency contact info, and a list of things to bring will be emailed to all registered campers prior to camp.
 Our health and release forms do not require a doctor's signature and they will be collected on the first day of camp.

-Check-in runs from 3:00pm to 4:30pm on day one at Buxton Hall.
+Check-in between 3:00-4:30pm at Buxton Hall.
 Camp will begin with an orientation at 4:45pm, followed by dinner and our first field session.

 HOUSING & ROOMMATES